7 Things to Do in Lisbon

 Pastéis de Belém

-What better way to round off a scrumptious meal than with a world-famous custard tart?
+What better way to round off a scrumptious meal than with a world-famous egg tart?
 Yes, there was a queue outside the door when we arrived at Pastéis de Belém, but I didn’t care.
 I’d been told by everyone not to miss out on this taste sensation, so I stood my ground until we were finally shown a table.
 Inside, the bakery is huge – the corridor winds on and on, with walkways peeling off to reveal more seating.
 I was struck by how unassuming the bakery is inside.
 Decorated with blue and white mosaic tiles, it first opened in 1837 and is still thriving today.
-And it is easy to see why: we ordered a plate of custard tarts between us and had polished them off within seconds.
+And it is easy to see why: we ordered a plate of egg tarts between us and had polished them off within seconds.
 Served warm with icing sugar dusted on the top, they melted in the mouth as soon as I took a bite.
 The original recipe is a heavily guarded secret; so sadly, I will never be able to recreate that sumptuous taste.
 Yet another reason to return to Lisbon!